 MTPE is a translation process in which a machine translation output is post-edited by a human translator.
 The idea is to significantly reduce the translation cost by using machine translation and then polishing the translation by a professional translator.

-MTPE can help your business in several ways:
+MTPE has many advantages and can help your business in several ways:

 Reduction of translation costs